James C. Weaver Baseball Center

 "To be able to train and develop our student-athletes in a facility named in honor of Jim Weaver is an absolute honor and privilege for our coaching staff and players," Tech baseball head coach Patrick Mason said.
 "The James C. Weaver Baseball Center is the best indoor facility in the ACC and it is only fitting that it will now, forever, be named for the man who helped build it."

-The primary usage of the center, which players have 24-hour access to, is for hitting purposes and features four separate batting cages enclosed in netting.
+The primary usage of the center, which players have 24-hour access to, is for hitting and features four separate batting cages enclosed in netting.
 This netting can be raised to expose an area that is nearly the size of a normal infield, if the team chooses to work on fielding or throwing.

 On three sides of the center, the walls are equipped with large, garage-like doors that, when lifted, gives the area an open-air atmosphere.
 This also provides a great view of English Field, giving the program the ability to use it for special game-day events.

 Also included in the center are three instructional video labs, one for pitchers, one for hitters, and one for general purposes.
-English Field is equipped with video cameras on both dugouts, behind the plate and in center field that can film players from either side of the plate, from the back or the front.
+English Field is equipped with video cameras on both dugouts, behind the plate and in center field that can film pitchers and batters from either side of the plate, from the back or the front.
 Players can then view themselves on computer monitors in the labs for immediate feedback on form and execution.

-Other features of the center include a secondary locker room area where practice and game-day equipment and gear can be stored and a workout area, which gives the players the ability to do cardio training, free weight training, and speed and agility training.
+Other features of the center include a secondary locker room area, where practice and game-day equipment and gear can be stored, and a workout area, which gives the players the ability to do cardio training, free weight training and speed and agility training.

 260 Duck Pond Drive